Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Introduction

 \subsection{Wireline Example}

-Consider a fully-connected wireline network with three nodes \cite[Section 9.1]{Kra07}.
+Consider a fully-connected wireline network with three nodes.
 Each node faces a half-duplex constraint, i.e., it can not receive and transmit simultaneously.
-For simplicity all links support one reliable bit per channel use.
+For simplicity all links support transmission of one reliable bit per channel use.
 Nodes 1 and 3 want to exchange messages (bits) while node 2 can assist the communication process as a relay.

 The simplest way to communicate is to let the dialog nodes send sequentially to each other while node 2 stays turned off (see Fig. \ref{fig:2WRCTWC}).
 This communication strategy, referred to as two-way channel (TWC), allows to transmit two bits within two steps.
-The communication rate is $R=1.0$ bits per step (bps).
-Asking for the cost $C_{T}$ of the communication protocol we conclude that two links have been used, $C_{T}=1.0$ links per bit (lpb) or two nodes have been activated, $C_{T}=1.0$ nodes per bit (npb).
+The two-way communication rate is $R=1.0$ bits per step (bps).
+Asking for the cost $C_{T}$ of the communication protocol under simplified assumptions we can conclude that two links have been used, $C_{T}=1.0$ links per bit (lpb) or, as an alternative simple cost model, two nodes have been activated, $C_{T}=1.0$ nodes per bit (npb).

 A popular two-way relaying scheme \cite{Rank05} is provided by the two steps of Fig. \ref{fig:2WRC2STEPS}.
 For this scheme the rate stays at $R=1.0$ bps while the cost increases to $C_{T}=2.0$ lpb or $C_{T}=1.5$ npb.
-Note that this scheme also ignores the possibility to use the direct path between nodes 1 and 3.
+At a higher cost the same rate is attained like with the TWC (Fig. \ref{fig:2WRCTWC}).
+Note that this scheme ignores the possibility to use the direct path between node 1 and node 3.

 An improvement in transmission rate is provided by the three-step scheme sketched in Fig. \ref{fig:2WRC3STEPS}.
 The rate attains $R=1.33$ bps while the cost is $C_{T}=1.5$ lpb or $C_{T}=1.5$ npb.
-Alternatively, one could think of a different three-step scheme \cite{Pop07} (see Fig. \ref{fig:2WRC3STEPS_ALT}) in order to activate less nodes in the communication process.
+In order to activate less nodes in the communication process, one could think of a different three-step scheme \cite{Pop07} (see Fig. \ref{fig:2WRC3STEPS_ALT}).
 For this protocol the rate stays at $R=1.33$ bps while the cost is $C_{T}=1.5$ lpb or $C_{T}=0.75$ npb.
-Note that interestingly with this scheme the rate is higher than in the simple two-way communication without relay at a lower node-based cost.
+Note that interestingly with this scheme the rate is higher than for the simple two-way communication without relay at a lower node-based cost.

 Finally, consider a four-step scheme like depicted in Fig. \ref{fig:2WRC4STEPS}.
 The rate has reached $R=1.5$ bps at a cost of $C_{T}=1.33$ lpb or $C_{T}=1.0$ npb.